Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 #### Identification

-In the Identification step, we ensure the scene is safe, and evidences are secured from contamination.
+In the Identification step, we ensure the scene is safe, and pieces of evidence are secured from contamination.
-We also identify the scope of evidences to collect.
+We also identify the scope of evidence to collect.

 #### Collection